The Treatment of Personality Disorders

 It is important to note that despite all our progress in this important area, the research investigating the treatment of personality disorders is still somewhat in its infancy.
 Most of what is known about the treatment of a specific personality disorder cannot be generalized to all personality disorders.
 This is similar to research findings regarding any broad category of disorders.
 For instance, cancer is a broad category of disorders.
 While certain treatment protocols may apply to all cancer treatments, each specific type of cancer, such as breast cancer and bone cancer, will have unique and specific treatment protocols that do not apply to both.
 Researchers do not generally study cancer, but rather study specific types of cancers.
 The same is true of personality disorders.

-In addition, we know a good deal more about some disorders, but not others.
+For this reason, we know a good deal more about some disorders, but not others.
 For instance, there is little, if any, literature on treatment of Paranoid Personality Disorder, Schizoid Personality Disorder, or Schizotypal Personality Disorder.
 People with these disorders tend to be distrustful and avoid relationships with others.
-Thus, it may be that the very nature of these disorders prevents people with these disorders from seeking treatment and thus, both clinicians and researchers rarely encounter people with these particular disorders.
+Thus, it may be that the very nature of these disorders prevents people with these disorders from seeking treatment.
+Therefore, both clinicians and researchers rarely encounter people with these particular disorders.
 What little we do know about the treatment of these disorders is based on reports describing the treatment of individual cases.
 While helpful, these individual case studies do not provide sufficient scientific evidence to draw conclusions about the treatment of the disorder in general.

-Only a few studies have been conducted on treatment of Avoidant Personality Disorder, and there is some indication that cognitive-behavioral therapy can be an effective treatment for Avoidant Personality Disorder (Herbert, 2007).
-Similarly, there is only very limited research on the treatment of Narcissistic Personality Disorder so that the results of these studies are very tentative and remain speculative.
+Only a few studies have been conducted on treatment of Avoidant Personality Disorder.
+There is some indication that cognitive-behavioral therapy can be an effective treatment for Avoidant Personality Disorder (Herbert, 2007).
+Similarly, there is only very limited research on the treatment of Narcissistic Personality Disorder.
+The results of these studies are very tentative and remain speculative.
 It appears that people with Narcissistic Personality Disorder may benefit from psychotherapy, but the data also suggests that people with this disorder are extremely likely to drop out of treatment (Levy, Reynoso, Wasserman & Clarkin (2007) making research efforts difficult.
 Likewise, treatment of the Antisocial Personality Disorder has been characterized as difficult and full of pitfalls.
-Many experts are guarded about the prognosis for the treatment of this disorder, although the general recommendation is a treatment that combines pharmacotherapy and psychotherapy, particularly cognitive-behavioral therapy (National Institute for Health & Clinical Excellence, 2009).
+Many experts are guarded about the prognosis for the treatment of this disorder.
+The general recommendation is a treatment that combines pharmacotherapy and psychotherapy, particularly cognitive-behavioral therapy (National Institute for Health & Clinical Excellence, 2009).

-1 This article was released for publication on mentalhelp.net in January, 2011
+1 This article was released for publication on mentalhelp.net in January 2011 and revised in December 2013.